What You’ll Learn 📊

 How to replay the data file?

-Therefore DewesoftX offers special control buttons:
+DewesoftX offers special control buttons for this purpose:

 Start/Stop,